virat2110/Ecogas-GFG/README.md

 ## Contribution Guide

-We won't be accepting any PR's till the Solution Challenge evaluation is not done, after that we will keep the application open-source and would welcome contributions to this project.
+We won't be accepting any PR's till the Hackathon evaluation is not done, after that we will keep the application open-source and would welcome contributions to this project.